Graphite2213/Chalkboard/README.md

 Also i had to learn 2 things i didn't ever use before for this project:
 Websockets and HTTPS (getting the certificates delayed getting demo images and video for quite a while)

+You can find more technical difficulties on my slides

 ## Demo

 You can also see the current state of the canvas and participate in it yourself using [this](https://graphite2213.github.io/chalkboard.html)